tim-koko/website/content/en/blog/2024-neuer-brandname.md

 ---
-title: "Wie wir zu unserem “neuen” Brand - Namen kamen."
+title: "How We Came Up with Our "New" Name"
-slug: "neuer-brand-name"
+slug: "new-brand-name"
 description: ""
 date: 2024-10-30T00:00:00+00:00
 lastmod: 2024-10-30T00:00:00+00:00